amirgazar/Decarbonization-Tradeoffs/README.md

 </a>

 ## Fossil‐Fuel Power Plants Data Portal
-An interactive web portal offering probabilistic hourly generation and emissions data for all New England fossil‐fuel power plants.
-It provides:
+An interactive web portal offering probabilistic hourly generation and emissions data (incl. historical hourly data for the past 20 years) for all of United States fossil‐fuel power plants.
+Including:
 - **State Power Plants Data Download**
   Download probabilistic hourly generation and emissions data for all fossil‐fuel plants in a selected state.
 - **Individual Power Plant Report and Data Download**